 A big part of the value of SIPB is in the social interaction.
 Many members spend much of their spare time hanging out in the SIPB office: hacking on personal, SIPB, or class projects or chatting with fellow SIPB members about topics technical and otherwise.

-Prospective members are encouraged to hang out around the SIPB office during meetings (they're Mondays at 7:30PM) and at other times (check the door icon on sipb.mit.edu to see if the office is open).
-(Coming to at least four meetings is required to be membered, though usually this happens before prospectives are otherwise ready to be membered.)
+Members are encouraged to hang out around the SIPB office during meetings (they’re Mondays at 7:30PM) and at other times (check the door icon on sipb.mit.edu to see if the office is open).
+(Coming to at least four meetings is required before you can be nominated for keyholding status, though usually this happens before members are otherwise ready to become a keyholder.)

 You can also participate in SIPB activities like hackathons, cluedumps, and IAP classes.
 Our calendar contains many of our events.